All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is GHK-Cu safe for long-term use?

 Available evidence, including decades of topical use and years of injectable use, suggests GHK-Cu is well tolerated over extended periods.
-However, large-scale, long-duration safety studies in humans are limited.
+But large-scale, long-duration safety studies in humans are limited.
 Cycling protocols (on/off periods) are recommended as a precautionary measure.

 Can GHK-Cu cause cancer?